 Bangladesh: Engaging marginalized communities where they are

-In Bangladesh, we reach people who traditionally haven’t had ready access to quality sexual and reproductive health care—those living in urban slums, Rohingya refugee camps, transgender communities, and regions devastated by climate change-induced floods and natural disasters.
+In Bangladesh, we reach individuals who are some of the most marginalized from quality sexual and reproductive health care—those living in urban slums, Rohingya refugee camps, transgender communities, and regions devastated by climate change-induced floods and natural disasters.
 We do this through innovative community-based approaches that include:

 - Courtyard meetings where communities engage in lively discussions about sensitive topics including family planning, early marriage, and gender norms.
 By intentionally engaging men, we ensure they can contribute to building healthy, gender-equitable relationships with their women partners.

 - Engaging community leaders, as respected elders, to shift perceptions, and encourage use of available health care services.

 - Training community health workers to partner with us and deliver information and services.

 - Reaching newlyweds on or before their wedding with information about family planning and reproductive health.